-First Marathon – where I told myself finish in
+First Marathon – where I told myself finish in under five hours and you never have to do this again. |

 I’m a day late on the blog posts this week.
 But good things take time 🙂 Like the marathon.
 Not only does running the race take so much longer than anything else you will have probably run to this point, but the training is all consuming.
 I’ve learned a few things, though, about finding my marathon pace these past few years.